xnodeoncode/juurni/README.md

 I'm not sure if I'll finish this the project completely as there are many, feature rich, journaling applications available.

-Juurnii makes use of the calendar plugin offered by https://github.com/yscoder/Calendar.
+Juurnii makes use of the calendar plugin offered by [YSCoder](https://github.com/yscoder/Calendar "YSCoder").